 Upon receipt of a PKEX Key Confirm message from the peer, a verifier shall be generated based on the expected value of the MIC field of the received PKEX Key Confirm message:

-verifier = HMAC-Hash(k, peer-pubkey || STA-pubkey || peer-MAC)
+verifier = HMAC-Hash(k, P’ || P || peer-MAC)

 The verifier shall then be compared to the value in the MIC field of the received PKEX Key Confirm message.
 If they differ, the PKEX shall be silently aborted and all state information associated with this exchange shall be irretrievably deleted.
 Otherwise, PKEX shall be deemed to have completed successfully and the peer's public key can be trusted to be used in a subsequent authentication protocol.
 All state information other than the peer's MAC address and now-trusted public key shall be irretrievably deleted.